dapangmao/vertx-python-client/README.md

 eb.disconnect()
 ```

-Instead use the command line interface
+Instead use from the command line interface

 ```
 python -m vertx localhost:1234